hollowowl/bacterio/README.md

   + `E >= PR_DIVIDE_ENERGY`
   + there is less than `PR_OVERCROWD` predators within `PR_OVERCROWD_RADIUS` cells around given predator
 2. If predator is not divided and its energy is greater or equal than `PR_MAX_ENERGY` then it's considered well-fed.
 With probability `P_PR_STAY` it will remain still, otherwise it will move by one cell in any allowed direction.
 It will lose `PR_TURN_COST` in both cases.
 3. If predator is not divided and its energy is less than `PR_MAX_ENERGY` then it's considered hungry.
 Its energy lowers by `PR_TURN_COST`.
 If energy reaches zero (or below) predators dies (without moving).
-Otherwise it will move by one cell in the direction of closest bacteria it can find in `PR_SIGHT` radius.
-If it reaches one bacteria will be eaten and predator's energy increases by `PR_FEED_VALUE`.
-Predator can eat only one bacteria within a turn.
-Predator will not move if it's hungry and at least one bacteria is in the same cell with it.
+Otherwise it will move by one cell in the direction of closest bacterium it can find in `PR_SIGHT` radius.
+If it reaches one bacterium will be eaten and predator's energy increases by `PR_FEED_VALUE`.
+Predator can eat only one bacterium within a turn.
+Predator will not move if it's hungry and at least one bacterium is in the same cell with it.
 If there are no bacteria in `PR_SIGHT` radius, predator moves by one cell in any allowed direction.

-#### Bacteria's turn
+#### Bacterium's turn
-1. If there is less than `BACT_OVERCROWD` bacteria within `BACT_OVERCROWD_RADIUS` cells around given bacteria it divides with probability `P_BACT_DIVIDE` - in cell it occupies there will be two new bacteria.
+1. If there is less than `BACT_OVERCROWD` bacteria within `BACT_OVERCROWD_RADIUS` cells around given bacterium it divides with probability `P_BACT_DIVIDE` - in cell it occupies there will be two new bacteria.
-2. If bacteria is not divided it remains still with probability `P_BACT_STAY` or moves in any direction by `BACT_VELOCITY` cells.
+2. If bacterium is not divided it remains still with probability `P_BACT_STAY` or moves in any direction by `BACT_VELOCITY` cells.
 (Exactly by this value - it will not move by one cell if `BACT_VELOCITY == 2` for example.)

 ## Configuration